Golf

 There are many ways to swing a club.
 What is the most efficient swing for YOUR body?

 Only by maximizing your athletic profile can you truly achieve optimal efficiency in your golf swing.
 What is the framework for building greater full-body movements that are powerful and resistant to injury?
-Mobility, balance, body awareness (proprioception), stability, strength, power, and speed trained in the correct order of progressions is the most efficient training that also reduces the risk of injury.
+Mobility, balance, body awareness (proprioception), stability, strength, power, and speed training in the correct order of progressions are the most efficient training that also reduces the risk of injury.

 You MUST improve your body to handle the demands of the golf swing!
-If you don’t have the resources to have a proper assessment conducted, assume deficiencies in ALL areas.
-The best and safest way to start your workout program is with a focus on mobility, balance, proprioception, and stability, rather than strength and power.
+If you don’t have the resources to conduct a proper assessment, assume deficiencies in ALL areas.
+The best and safest way to start your workout program is with a focus on mobility, balance, proprioception, and stability rather than strength and power.

 See below for some of my favorite mobility, balance, proprioception, and stability exercises!
 Have questions?
 Need an assessment?
 Looking for a customized program?
 You can find me at https://tiffanytraining.com/